Gigabyte Motherboard Beep Codes

 Here are the most common motherboard beep codes from Gigabyte:

-1 single short beep means your system is normal.
+A single short beep means your system is normal.

-2 short beeps mean CMOS error
+Two short beeps mean a CMOS error.

-Short constant beeps mean the power supply is not properly connected or has failed.
+Short, constant beeps mean the power supply is not properly connected or has failed.

-5 long beeps mean CPU error
+Five long beeps mean a CPU error.

 Learn more about Gigabyte’s beep codes and what they mean by reading on!
 Manufacturer-specific beep codes typically combine long and short beeps to indicate various data types.
 For instance, one long beep followed by two short beeps could indicate a problem.